LinusBleistein/LinusBleistein.github.io/index.md

 I am broadly interested in designing and analyzing algorithms that can learn from irregular, heavily biased and noisy data, with a particular focus on medical data and applications.

 My specific research interests include causal deep learning, irregular time series, dynamical systems and statistical learning theory.

-## Bio

-I was born in Celle (Germany) and studied in Paris and Freibourg at the French-German Highschool.
-In 2016, after 3 years of classe préparatoire BL (mathematics, social sciences and humanities), I was accepted with full scholarship at Ecole Normale Supérieure (Paris), where I first studied economics before turning to mathematics, computer science and machine learning.
-I graduated from ENS Ulm in fall 2021.

-I hold a BSc in economics and in mathematics from ENS Ulm, and a Master degree in [control, optimisation and calculus of variations](https://www.ljll.math.upmc.fr/MathModel/presentation/cocv.html) from Sorbonne University (form.
-Université Paris 6 - UPMC).
-Check out my CV for further details.

 ## Contact